syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 The [DataGridRowPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventhandler.html) delegate allows you to customize the styles for record rows and group caption rows.
 The `RowExporting` event is triggered with [DataGridRowPdfExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs.html) that contains the following properties:

 * **PdfGrid** – You can use this property to customize the PdfGrid’s properties such as `Background`, `CellPadding`, `CellSpacing` etc.
-* **PdfRow** – Specifies the `PdfGridRow` to be exported.
+* **PdfRow** – Specifies the `PDFGridRow` to be exported.
 You can use this to customize the properties of particular row.
 * **Record** – Gets the collection of underlying data objects that are exported.
 * **RowType** – Specifies the row type by using `ExportRowType` `Enum`.
 You can use this property to check the row type and apply different styles based on the row type.

-You can use this event to customize the properties of the grid rows that are exported to pdf.
+You can use this event to customize the properties of the grid rows that are exported to PDF.
 The following code example illustrates how to change the background color of the record rows and caption summary rows while exporting.

 {% highlight c# %}
 //HandlingRowExportingEvent for exporting to PDF